Start your OT career doctorally prepared

 - Human Physiology or Anatomy & Physiology 2

-- A Human Development course that covers the entire lifespan, from birth to death
+- A Human Development course

 - A Social Science course (Sociology, Anthropology, Ethics, Political Science, etc. are acceptable)